-The base document forming this Policy was prepared by the Municipal Association of Victoria with the assistance of Landell Consulting Pty Ltd for use by Council to assist them meet the requirement of s186A of The Act.
-Changes have been made and additions inserted to the document to reflect Monash City Council processes and procedures.
+The base document forming this Policy was prepared by the Municipal Association of Victoria with the assistance of Landell Consulting Pty Ltd to assist Council in meeting the requirement of s186A of The Act.
+Changes have been made to reflect Council's processes and procedures.